Lechlade to Newbridge

 This stretch of the river is excellent for wildlife spotting.
 Look out for herons, swans, grebes, and possibly even otters.
 The surrounding meadows and backwaters provide rich habitats, especially in spring and summer.

-You’ll pass near several quiet hamlets and farm buildings, but services are minimal between Lechlade and Newbridge, so it’s wise to bring food and water.
-The only significant mid-point landmark is Radcot Bridge, which offers a chance for a rest.
+You’ll pass near several quiet hamlets and farm buildings, but services are minimal between Lechlade and Newbridge, so it’s a good idea to bring food and water.

 Radcot Bridge and Lock